xfbs/tmux-rs/README.md

 crates into the original project structure.
 For now I have a `build.sh` script in the root which calls make and cargo.

+I think the better approach is to mimic the C functions abi with rust extern ffi definitions.
+Then successively convert the ffi bindings into implementations.
+Using a single crate with modules so it's easy to handle circular deps.
+I guess the problem is build system.
+It's difficult to have a single file partially implemented. each can be all or nothing

 # Progress